-Address Specifies a host address.
-The host address is passed as a pointer to the binary format address.

-LengthSpecifies the length of host address.TypeSpecifies the domain type of the host address.
-This currently works only on the address familyAF\INET.
+AddressSpecifies a host address.
+The host address is passed as a pointer to the binary format address.LengthSpecifies the length of host address.TypeSpecifies the domain type of the host address.
+It can be either AF\INET or AF\INET6.